Meaning of EBITDA

 Point of Controversy

-From the above-mentioned formulas, we learn that both the EBITDA calculations shall differ.
+We learn that both the EBITDA calculations shall differ from the above-mentioned formulas.
 Companies use it strategically to show higher profits.
 They justify the difference as the sale of huge assets or investment profits.
 Companies also switch between methods in alternate years to show growth in profits.

 EBITDA matters because it is a widely used metric of financial fitness.
 Financial analysts prefer this because it does not include incomes and expenses related to non-operating transactions, focusing only on the core aspect of the business.
-This helps investors and members to understand the actual performance of a company especially while comparing the industry standards to the company’s current figures.
+This helps investors and members understand the company’s actual performance, especially while comparing the industry standards to the company’s current figures.

 Since there is no GAAP regulation on EBITDA, it has variable calculations that lead to accounting inaccuracies and discrepancies.
 Companies should adopt a standard method of calculation that is consistently followed over the financial years to come.